 The Public Relations major emphasizes the relationship aspect of communications.
-Students will learn the planning process and application of public relations in the field of marketing to build corporate image.
+Students will learn the planning process and application of public relations in the field of marketing to build the corporate image.
 Employment positions include Public Relations Executive, Media Relations, Government Relations, Customer Relations, Strategic Communication Consultant, Corporate Affairs, Public Affairs, and Image Consultant.

-New Media Communication (B.Com.Arts)
+Digital Media Communication (B.Com.Arts)

 Students will learn to use the state-of-the-art equipment in the development of communication pieces that utilize the time-based component of storytelling.
 The learning environment will involve the use of SLR digital camera, digital video camera, non-linear editing station, and sound lab.
 Graduates of the program will be able to work as producers, film directors, production crew, web and interactive designers.

 For students who love the enchantment of drama and performance, the department provides training in the development and creation of all stage appearances.
-Jobs for graduates from this major include DJ, VJ, as well as production crew such as event and fashion organizer, theater producer, script writer, costume and make-up stylist, stage and event production, event coordinator, and performance designer.
+Jobs for graduates from this major include DJ, VJ, as well as production crew such as event and fashion organizer, theater producer, scriptwriter, costume and make-up stylist, stage and event production, event coordinator, and performance designer.